knewyousir/webFEI-session-6a/readme.md

 });
 ```

-Test this by changing the default value to true:
+Test this by clicking on the edit button or by changing the default value to true:

 `this.editorEnabled = true;`